krutisfood/krutisfood.github.io/_posts/2016-04-22-polite-hedonism.markdown

 * [People's top 5 regrets on their death beds](https://www.youtube.com/watch?v=RZXTMmYfOsc)
 * [Richard Dawkins' The Selfish Gene: 40th Anniversary Edition (Oxford Landmark Science)][selfish-gene]
+* [Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values][zen-motorcycles]
 * [Daniel H. Pink's Drive: The Surprising Truth About What Motivates Us][drive]
 * [Malcolm Gladwell's Outliers: The Story of Success][outliers]
 * [Stephen R. Covey's The 7 Habits of Highly Effective People: Interactive Edition][7-habits]